Private foundation: United States

 Violations of these provisions give rise to taxes and penalties against the private foundation and, in some cases, its managers, its substantial contributors, and certain related persons.

+The Gates Foundation is the largest private foundation in the U.S. with over $38 billion in assets.
+Most private foundations are much smaller.
+Out of the 84,000 private foundations that filed with the IRS in 2008, approximately 66% have less than $1 million in assets, and 93% have less than $10 million in assets.
+In aggregate, private foundations in the U.S. control over $628 billion in assets and made more than $44 billion in charitable contributions in 2007.

 Civil law

 The following foundations are set up under civil law legal systems:

 Austria

 The Austrian Private Foundation (Privatstiftung) was last reformed under the Private Foundation Act in September 1993.
 The Austrian private foundation is considered a legal person having beneficiaries rather than shareholders or proprietors and may be established for any purpose.
 There are three levels of taxation related to Austrian private foundations: taxation of asset transfers, ongoing taxation of the private foundation's income; and taxation of distributions from the private foundation to beneficiaries.

 Liechtenstein

 The Liechtenstein Family Foundation (Stiftung) was first introduced in 1926 and updated by the Act Reforming the Persons and Companies Act in 2008 which included a new Act on Foundations.
 They are allowed to pursue non-commercial and/or private benefit purposes.
 Private Benefit Family Foundation pays no taxes.